mappls-api/mappls-intouch-rest-apis/Intouch Devices APIs/Get Device Live Data API.md

 1. **`id`**(Integer): This is the device's ID, a non-mandatory parameter.
 If not passed then by default the API will return the list of all active devices in the account.

-2. **`includeInActive`**(Boolean): Non mandatory boolean field.
+2. *`includeInActive`*(Boolean): Non mandatory boolean field.
 If this field is not sent then by default API response will send all active devices.
 If `true` then API reponse will have inactive devices along with active devices.
 If `false` then API will return only active devices

-3. **`ignoreBeacon`**(Boolean): INon mandatory field.
+3. *`ignoreBeacon`*(Boolean): Non mandatory field.
 If set to true then API will return all devices except those whose device type is beacon(mobile).

-4. **`state`**(Number): Non mandatory field.
+4. *`state`*(Number): Non mandatory field.
 Input timestamp in this field to fetch only those live locations of devices which have come after the input timestamp.
 If `state` is sent then by default only active devices will be fetched irrespective of the status of `includeInActive` attribute.

 ## **Response Parameter**